Be Alcohol Aware

 Be alcohol aware.

-According to Canada’s new Guidance on Alcohol and Health,
+According to Canada’s Guidance on Alcohol and Health, each of these servings is one drink.

 Image